altitudenetworks/dynamoquery/docs/README.md

 The following features are not supported.
 We plan to add these features in the future, and welcome contributions from the open source community.
 - DAX
 - DynamoDB transactions

+## Feature requests and bug reports
+Before reporting a bug or submitting a feature request, please check if the bug / request is already submitted in the Issues page.
+If not, please open a new Issue.